RobinCPC/NexMotion_API/docs/UserManual.md

 2. [NMC_ReadOutputMemory()](@ref NMC_ReadOutputMemory), and
 3. [NMC_WriteOutputMemory()](@ref NMC_WriteOutputMemory)

-Note: The update rate of I/O memoryThe update rate of I/O memory is once per 10 ms (100Hz).
-Therefore, the functions may not is once per 10 ms (100Hz).
-Therefore, the functions may not support responses immediately if the frequency of digital output calling is higher than 100Hz.support responses immediately if the frequency of digital output calling is higher than 100Hz.
+Note: The update rate of I/O memory is once per 10 ms (100Hz).
+Therefore, the functions may not support responses immediately if the frequency of digital output calling is higher than 100Hz.